FortiethAtom4/nanovote/README.md

 - `/setchannel`: Flags a channel for voting.
 Players may only vote in channels set with this command.
 - `/setlogchannel`: Flags a channel for logging.
 The bot will record votes and unvotes in log channels.
 - `/setmod`: Saves your username.
 You will be sent a DM when voting ends.
 NOTE: Only one username can be saved at a time.
+- `/unsetmod`: Removes your username from the bot.
+You will no longer be sent a DM if voting ends.
 ### TIMER
 - `/settimer [time_hours] (time_minutes)`: Sets the timer for the day to end.
 Players can vote once the timer is started.
-The mod who sets this timer will be sent a DM when time is up.
 - `/addtime [time_hours] (time_minutes)`: Adds time to the timer.
 Negative values subtract from the timer.
 - `/toggletimer`: Toggles the timer on and off.
 Players cannot vote while the timer is off.
 ### VOTE MANAGEMENT